21 Jan 3 Simple Steps to Conquering Failure

 Step 2: Define priorities and cut the clutters

 Some people chase too many things at the same time.
-Their attention and energy strains between several options.
+Their attention and energy strains between several options and they lack focus.

 We’re in motion yet without tangible results.
 It’s time to press a pause on your endless to-dos and check your life: